ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/index.md

 This section will have instructions for current tasks you should be working on, and we will update it weekly.

+- [PA6](https://ucsd-cse8a-w21.github.io/pa6/)is now released and it is due Tuesday, Feb 16th, by 4pm.
+Remember that this is an assessment and you cannot communicate with anyone else or get staff help to complete it.
+You can ask staff questions about making your video or submission logistics, but they have been instructed to not help with your program.
 - Stepik [5.1-5.4](https://stepik.org/lesson/467762/step/1?unit=458581) is due Friday, Feb 12th, by 4 pm.
 - If you missed a lab, you can fill out the corresponding form and earn up to %50 of the credit: [Lab 6 make-up form](https://forms.gle/2J9UH9mwPWtwm2AGA), [Lab 5 make-up form](https://forms.gle/14defd6iyCd5kM2i6),[Lab 4 make-up form](https://forms.gle/6GvsRUKZAqs8x8Pr7), [Lab 3 make-up form](https://docs.google.com/forms/d/e/1FAIpQLSd34OGESkTY_MG_50luXb9NF_11-Cr94hGmgM-R-ple6NTtFg/viewform), [Lab 2 make-up form](https://forms.gle/q1s1Dr1KMe3RY77LA), [Lab 1 make-up form](https://forms.gle/QybphWqaceBJUVQR9),
 - Fill out the [Pre-class Survey](https://forms.gle/fu7V8UxvKEH3i6ef7) so we can have your Stepik ids and grade your excercises(if you haven't filled it out already!!).